CuicuiZhao2018/MoAMN/README.md

 The existing codes: ROF, AA, BM3D, IRCNN

 The code for MoAMNIRCNN and IRCNN needs MatConvNet package.
+The IRCNN denoiser used in the proposed model is the same as [3], and it is a trained plugin-and-play term.
+So one can can apply this code directly to image denoising。

 Reference: